TwoPizza9621536/twopizza9621536.github.io/collections/_posts/2021-10-02-comparing-languages.markdown

 ## Python

-Lastly Python has the simplist version of the program because it is also a scripting language.
+Lastly Python has the simplest version of the program because it is also a scripting language.
 This is the first version of the program written.
 No imports or include as the python automatically includes the python library which also include file handling.
 The
-{% ihighlight python %}with{% endihighlight %} is the handler to close the file, a memory managment handler like the
+{% ihighlight python %}with{% endihighlight %} is the handler to close the file, a memory management handler like the
 {% ihighlight java %}try{% endihighlight %} in java.

-{% highlight python linenos %}
+{% highlight python %}
 print("How many 'A' should be written to a file: ") num = input()